OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 Property investment calculators, such as the rental property calculator at theshorttermshop.com, are useful tools for both beginners and professional real estate investors.
 They make it easy for you to analyze the numbers you input to test the profitability of your short-term rental.

-To use a rental property return calculator, all you do is input basic information, such as your average daily rate, monthly operating expenses, and financing costs.
+To use a rental property return calculator, you only input basic information, such as your average daily rate, monthly operating expenses, and financing costs.

 The calculator then generates critical metrics to help you determine whether your short-term rental is performing well.
 Metrics available on a free rental property calculator typically include: